 As Sydney faces yet another lockdown, you might be needing to think of other ways to celebrate your child’s birthday during lockdown in July or August!
 If you want to make their birthday one to remember, we’ve come up with 15 fun ways to celebrate birthdays during a Covid-19 lockdown.
 Let’s get the party started and show your kids that a lockdown won’t stop you having a fun-filled, extra memorable birthday.

 1. Virtual Kid’s Party

-Whilst we are staying home during the coronavirus pandemic, why not throw a themed online party, hosted by your favourite character via live video stream?
+Whilst we have to stay home, why not throw a themed online party to celebrate a child’s birthday during lockdown, hosted by your favourite character via live video stream?
 From Superwoman to Elsa, Spiderman to Star Wars, invite your child’s hero into your lounge room – virtually.
 Here are just a few on offer…

 - Pistachio Entertainment are offering a Personalised Video Message where you get a recorded message customised for your child for any kind of celebration.
 Or choose a Live Character Virtual Party to delight your child with real time games, singing, dancing and more!